Islandia

 Although the map is faulty in many ways, it is far superior to all earlier maps of Iceland in content and execution.
 Here for the first time we find a map giving a more or less complete survey of all settlements in the country and most places of interest.
 Apart from this the most striking thing is how angular the country is, with very prominent headlands.
 The south and east coasts are far too straight instead of being curved.
 The width is too great in relation to the length, a tendency which continued to plague maps of Iceland for a long time.
 The country is also placed too far north.
 The central highlands are extremely poorly represented, amazingly little being known about them then and indeed much later.
 Most of the principal glaciers, however, are marked on the map, though Vatnajökull, the largest glacier in Europe is missing.

 Bishop Gudbrandur's map of Iceland in the version by Abraham Ortelius was printed without change from the same plates in every subsequent edition of the book in various languages after 1590, until publishing was discontinued in 1612.
 In Latin 1591, 1592, [1595], 1601, 1603, 1608 and 1612; French 1598; Dutch 1598; German 1602; Spanish 1606 and 1612; English 1606; and Italian 1608 and 1612.
 It is often difficult to see from what edition of the collection a particular map is.
 Most copies of the map that exist have been taken from editions of the book which have been torn up and the maps sold as individual sheets.
 Many copies have been coloured.
+It is estimated that around 4,150 copies of the map were printed.

 The term of the old maps as represented in Carta marina by Olaus Magnus was now over, and most cartographers took bishop Gudbrandur's map as their starting point.
 Ortelius was first on the spot, forcing others to follow him.